ItsAlanK/ItsAlanK/README.md

 - :computer: Currently working as a Partner Support Specialist for Shopify
 - :school: Currently studying an MSc in Computing in Games and Extended Reality.
-- :thinking: Currently working on an OpenAI audio summary project
+- :thinking: Currently working on learning Godot

 Check out some of my other projects on **[my website](https://itsalank.com/)**